leitaosha/get-researchergate/ReadMe.md

 # Introduction

+**If you like this project, please give it a Star.**

-This is a python script to get researcher's all DOI of articles (include book etc.) from [researchgate](https://www.researchgate.net/)
+This is a python script that gets all the article meta information (include doi, title, publication etc.) of the author from [researchgate](https://www.researchgate.net/).

 # How to use?